GrafiteInc/Builder/README.md

 'roles' => \App\Http\Middleware\Roles::class,
 'active' => \App\Http\Middleware\Active::class,
 ```

+If you want to opt out of having your users confirm their email address, simply remove the `active` from the middleware in the routes files.
+You may also wish to remove the email notification from `UserService`.

 With the roles middleware you can specify which roles are applicable separating them with pipes: `['middleware' => ['roles:admin|moderator|member']]`
 The permissions middleware allows you to specify which permissions (which are bound to roles) are applicable to a route separating them with pipes: `['middleware' => ['permissions:admin|regular']]`